 According to UCLA’s graduate survey, 66% of students received a pay raise after completing the program and 92% would recommend the course to a friend.
 Upon completion of the certificate, students earn 12 credits that can be applied to a master’s degree in engineering at the University of Wisconsin-Platteville.

 Sac State’s Bachelor of Science in Construction Management prepares students to thrive in construction management positions.
 To accomplish this, the program has four focuses: general education, engineering, construction management courses, and business administration.
 Each focus is designed to teach fundamental management skills, technical skills, as well as the socio-political and economic issues that the construction industry faces today.
-In addition to completing coursework in the classroom, students participate in a co-op to gain valuable work experience before graduation.
 The program is accredited by the ACCE.

 Students can apply for admission online via Sac State’s website.
 For first-time freshmen, a high school diploma, ACT or SAT test scores, and good grades in certain high school courses are required for admission.
-Transfer students must meet the same requirements as well as hold at least a 2.00 GPA from their current institution.
-Sacramento State’s tuition and fees for the 2020-21 academic year come out to $7,418 for California residents and $19,793 per year for non-residents, which are well below the national averages for public school tuition, which are $9,308 and $26,427, respectively.
+Transfer students must meet the same requirements as well as hold at least a 2.00 GPA and at least 60 transferrable credits from their current institution.
+Sacramento State’s tuition and fees for the 2021-22 academic year come out to $8,192 for California residents and $23,037 per year for non-residents, which are well below the national averages for public school tuition, which are $9,349 and $27,023, respectively.

 The program has held a job placement rate of 100% for the past 15 years.
 Graduates go on to work in commercial, industrial, and residential construction for both national and international firms.
 The average starting salary for the 2018 graduating class was $72,500.